Last Updated on October 26, 2024 by Kittredge Cherry

 When asked what her middle initial “P” stood for, Johnson famously answered, “Pay it no mind” — the same jaunty reply that she used when people asked intrusive questions about her gender or sexuality.
 Poverty, discrimination, mental illness and being HIV-positive could not stop her.
 She was a founding member of the Gay Liberation Front, which sprang up quickly in 1969 as a result of the Stonewall Rebellion.
 In 1970 she co-founded the Street Transvestite Action Revolutionaries (STAR), an activist and social service organization for homeless gay and trans street kids.

 Johnson has surged in popularity in recent years with the rise of the transgender-rights and Black Lives Matter movements.
 The LGBTQ community seems hungry for more role models who are street activists.
+Johnson may have extra moral authority by virtue of representing one of the most oppressed constellations of intersecting identities: black and trans.
 Johnson’s defiant, outrageous style resonates with the current polarized era.
 She embodies resistance.
 As a black rebel outsider, she’s a welcome antidote to the trope of the passive white saint.

 Marsha P. Johnson is a Stonewall star

-The LGBTQ people who resisted police at the Stonewall Rebellion (also known as the Stonewall Riots) are not saints in the traditional sense.
+Johnson represents the Stonewall Rebellion in the minds of many.
+The LGBTQ people who resisted police at the Stonewall Uprising (also known as the Stonewall Riots) are not saints in the traditional sense.
 But they are honored here as “saints of Stonewall” because they dared to battle an unjust system.
 Some were active in church, but they do not necessarily represent religious faith — they stand for the human spirit and faith in ourselves as LGBTQ people.
 They performed the miracle of transforming shame into pride.

 Witnesses disagree about which individual triggered the uprising, when queer people fought back against harassment at New York City’s Stonewall Inn on June 28, 1969.
 The historical truth is complex.
 The most commonly named possibilities are all queer people of color: two self-professed “drag queens” Marsha P. Johnson and Latina Sylvia Rivera, and butch lesbian Stormé DeLarverie.
 All three have denied throwing the first punch or brick at the rebellion.